 Proposal presented for approval by the Committee on WIPO Standards (CWS) at its thirteenth session

 1. The security architecture defines the services and mechanisms that should be implemented to enforce defined policies and rules while also providing a framework to further standardize and automate security.
-The core services and mechanisms of this API Security Framework (the development portal, API manager and API gateway) provide a grouping of functionality.
+The core services and mechanisms of this API Security Framework (the development portal, API manager and API gateway) provide a grouping of functionalities.
 These functions can be delivered by discrete applications, bespoke code development, via COTS products or through leveraging existing technologies that can be configured to provide these functions / services.
 Some of the functionality may overlap or be combined into one or more products depending on the vendor used.

 2. The recommended security architecture SHOULD have the following API security services and mechanisms: